 An Orkney Distillery 2006 (60,9%, Watt Whisky 2020, Port barrique, 307 btl.)

 Nose: it’s pink whisky and the Port is very obvious.
 Strawberries, cassis jam, some stewed rhubarb.
 Rosé wine style.
-Underneath is the earthy character of Highland Park, just a little matchstick smoke, cocoa and mint.
+Underneath is the earthy character of Highland Park, just a little matchstick smoke, cocoa, pink grapefruit and mint.
 Toffee.
 It’s jammy rather than winey, and still boasts distillery character.

 Mouth: while I liked the balance of the nose, it’s hard to get past the Port now.
 Red fruits, blackberry jam, a touch of caraway seeds, mulled wine and a herbal, slightly bitter side (strong tea or Luxardo).
 Smoke and a pinch of salt as well.

-Finish: long, earthy, with dried ginger and a bittersweet finale.
+Finish: long, earthy, with dried ginger, cherries and a bittersweet finale.

 If you like Port finishes, be sure to check it out.
-I found it rather great on the nose but once I started sipping, a little on the winey side.
+I found it rather great on the nose but once I started sipping, quite aggressive and a little on the winey side.
 Available from The Whisky Exchange among others.

 Allt-À-Bhainne 23 yo 1997 (51,3%, Watt Whisky 2020, ex-bourbon hogshead, 241 btl.)

-Nose: bags of cut apples, maybe a hint of apfelstrudel and vineyard peach, also honey and a little candy sugar.
-Some dusty wood and fragrant spice, cinnamon and mint.
+Nose: bags of cut apples, and cereals maybe a hint of apfelstrudel and vineyard peach, also honey and a little candy sugar.
+Some dusty wood, leather and fragrant spice, cinnamon and mint.
 Hints of orange or Earl Grey.
 Nice.

 Mouth: sweet and fruity, but with the barley clearly present as well.
 Gooseberries and a little vanilla.
 Mid-palate it goes towards resinous notes and crushed peppercorns.
-Peach, apple compote, plus a few mint leaves and a grassy / oaky touch in the end.
+Peach, apple compote and honey, plus a few mint leaves and a grassy / oaky touch in the end.

 Finish: medium, malty and oaky, with shortbread and hints of green tea.

 My favourite in this series.
 An attractive nose and overall simply a mature, multi-faceted whisky.
-Also well-priced if you compare it to the similar WhiskyNerds release for instance.
+Slightly behind the similar WhiskyNerds release but better priced, no doubt.
 Available from The Whisky Exchange for instance.

 Dailuaine 12 yo 2008 (57,8%, Watt Whisky 2020, ex-bourbon hogshead, 312 btl.)

-Mouth: sweet, with a pretty nice texture, but quite young.
+Mouth: sweet, with a pretty nice texture, but quite young and hot.
 Apples, green banana, grains, a bit of white pepper and hints of pine nuts.
 Lemon zest.
 Still a bit yeasty and beer-like.
-Lots of grassy notes, baking spice and even a chalky touch.
+Lots of grassy notes, aniseed, baking spice and even a chalky touch.

 Finish: I mostly get the alcohol here.

 No highflyer for me.
-Very affordable but the grassy, vegetal notes and dough simply make it a little unappealing.
+Very affordable but the grassy, vegetal notes and low complexity simply make it a little unappealing.
 Available from The Whisky Exchange for instance.

 Inchgower 13 yo 2007 (56%, Watt Whisky 2020, ex-bourbon hogshead, 297 btl.)